No photograph

 Paranormal investigators attribute these phenomena to the nursing director who occupied the fourth-floor apartment during the building's nursing home years.
 Staff members familiar with her described her as never mean but rather as strict, firm, and deeply dedicated to patient care.
 The professional narrative frames her continuing presence as protective vigilance rather than haunting—she remains attentive to the fourth floor, responsive to needs, and mischievously engaging with the building's inhabitants.

-This interpretation transforms the paranormal phenomena from typical haunting narratives into a testament to institutional loyalty and professional dedication.
+This interpretation reframes the phenomena as a sign of institutional loyalty and professional dedication rather than a typical haunting.
 The nursing director's spirit is characterized as helpful, concerned with building operations, and engaged in playful interaction with living residents rather than threatening activity.

 Notable Entities